Pharmacy Technician Diploma

 If you have any concerns about these requirements, please talk to the program faculty.

-Sterile/Aseptic Compounding:
+Sterile/Aseptic Compounding

 - Sterile/Aseptic compounding requires compliance with the requirements set forth by the National Association of Pharmacy Regulatory Authorities (NAPRA) standards for pharmacy compounding of sterile preparations.
+Students must comply with these standards to perform sterile compounding both in their sterile course and in their practicum placement

-- These standards have specific requirements for garments and restrictions on personal adornments including, but not limited to:
+- These standards have specific requirements for garments and restrictions on personal adornments, including, but not limited to:

 - jewelry, makeup, nails, permanent tattoos, and piercings

-- These standards have specific requirements for garments and restrictions on personal adornments including, but not limited to:
+- These standards have specific requirements for garments and restrictions on personal adornments, including, but not limited to:

 - Sterile compounding also requires significant hand dexterity and the ability to work with the hands for extended periods of time.

-If you are concerned about these requirements, please contact program faculty as not meeting these standards will hinder your ability to complete the program successfully.
+If you are concerned about these requirements, please contact program faculty, as not meeting these standards will hinder your ability to complete the program successfully.

-Health & Safety Requirements:
+Health & Safety Requirements

 Health workers are responsible to attain and maintain required health and safety certifications and maintain recommended immunization standards.

-For clinical and practicum placements, as a student of a Health program, you also are required to meet these standards of practice.
+For clinical and practicum placements, as a student of a Health program, you are also required to meet these standards of practice.

 Prior Learning and Transfer

-Students presenting courses from other recognized post-secondary institutions may be granted transfer credit towards the Pharmacy Technician program, visit our Recognition of Prior Learning and Transfer Credit page to learn more.
+Students presenting courses from other recognized post-secondary institutions may be granted transfer credit towards the Pharmacy Technician program.

 Indigenous Learners